zhufengGNSS/POD_GeoscienceAustralia/README.md

 ### Dependencies

-1. The lapack numerical linear algebra library (lapack.x86_64) (You may need to run the command ln -s /usr/lib64/liblapack.so.3 /usr/lib64/liblapack.so)
+1. The open basic linear algebra library (Openblas.x86_64,liblas-libs.x86_64) (You may need to run the command ln -s /usr/lib64/libopenblas.so.3 /usr/lib64/libopenblas.so)
-2. The basic linear algebra library (blas.x86_64,liblas-libs.x86_64) (You may need to run the command ln -s /usr/lib64/libblas.so.3 /usr/lib64/libblas.so)
+2. A working C compiler (gcc will do), a working C++ compiler (gcc-g++ will do) and a fortran compiler (we have used gfortran)
-3. A working C compiler (gcc will do), a working C++ compiler (gcc-g++ will do) and a fortran compiler (we have used gfortran)
+3. Cmake (from cmake.org) at least version 2.8
-4. If the flags set in CMakeLists.txt do not work with your compiler please remove the ones that don't
+4. If the flags set in CMakeLists.txt do not work with your compiler please remove/replace the ones that don't

 ### Build